 Becoming a Schedule contract holder is not a guarantee of sales.
 In order to be successful in the federal marketplace, you must market your company’s offerings amidst a competitive pool of existing contractors and continue to manage your contract throughout its lifespan.
-Schedules contracts are typically issued with a five-year base period of performance, with two five-year options.
+GSA Schedule contracts are issued with a five-year base period, with the potential of three five-year options.

 This page walks you through your responsibilities as a GSA contractor and offers resources and strategies for maximizing business opportunities.